0SINTr/osintr/README.md

 Running the **Data Collection** and **Data Analysis** phases requires API keys inside the `.env` file.

-**To use 0SINTr with GPT-4o, you need the following items in your `.env` file inside the root folder of 0SINTr.**
+**To use osintr with GPT-4o, you need the following items in your `.env` file inside the root folder of osintr.**
 ```plaintext
 OPENAI_API_KEY=<your_key_here>
 SERPER_API_KEY=<your_key_here>